 Compliance with regulatory requirements including the incorporation of inservice inspection requirements of 10 CFR 50.55a(g).

-Adherence to and reconciliation of ASME Code requirements
+Adherence to and reconciliation of ASME Code requirements:

-The ASME Code does not specifically address control of machining operations or establish special requirements in his area.
-It is intended, however, that the manufacturer performing machining operate under a controlled fabrication system which complies with the requirements of.
-Non-code machine shops should operate under a system which meets the requirements of 10 CFR 50 Appendix B for their scope of activities.
+The ASME Code does not specifically address control of machining operations or establish special requirements in this area.
+It is intended, however, that the manufacturer performing machining operate under a controlled fabrication system which complies with the requirements of ASME, NCA-4000.
+Non-code machine shops should operate under a system which meets the requirements of 10 CFR 50 Appendix B, “Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants,” for their scope of activities.

-If a foreign manufacturer fabricated the head in accordance the code of its country, reconciliation of ASME, specifically IWA-4000, would have to be made with that foreign code for design, fabrication, and inspection requirements.
+If a foreign manufacturer fabricated the head in accordance with the code of its country, reconciliation of ASME, specifically IWA-4000, would have to be made with that foreign code for design, fabrication, and inspection requirements (See ML030760715 for example).
 If a foreign fabricator of a RV head for a licensed facility in the United States is an ASME N-stamp holder, then the NRC would require that the RV head be ordered and fabricated to ASME N-stamp requirements.

-Documentation should exist to prove that the RV head meets ASME Section III, Division 1, Subsection NB-2331 requirements of at least 35 mils lateral expansion and not less than 50 ft-lbs absorbed energy to determine if it is susceptible to brittle failure at a specified temperature.
+Documentation should exist to prove that the RV head meets ASME Section III, Division 1, Subsection NB-2331 requirements of at least 35 mils lateral expansion and not less than 50 ft-lbs. absorbed energy to determine if it is susceptible to brittle failure at a specified temperature.

-No guidance
+No specific guidance

+The inspection should focus on the impact of load handling activities on reactor core and spent fuel and its cooling and plant support systems for the reactor unit and common systems for the other operating unit(s) at the site.

 Several heavy lifting evolutions are expected.
 While the radiological consequences of a heavy load drop are expected to be small with the core defueled, a dropped component could result in an unwarranted radioactive release and severe damage to equipment needed for reactor or radiological safety.

-The licensee's plans and analysis for lifting and rigging of heavy loads are reviewed to verify that lifting equipment and rigging and the RPV head, and the safe load path for component removal and reinstallation is technically sound.
+The licensee’s plans and analysis for lifting and rigging of heavy loads are reviewed to verify that lifting equipment and rigging can lift and move the RPV head, and the safe load path for component removal and reinstallation is technically sound.
 The inspection should focus on the impact of heavy load lifting operations on spent fuel and its cooling, support systems for the reactor, and common support systems for the other operating reactor unit(s) at the site.

-The component drop analysis, if one was performed, should be reviewed to verify, in general, that the potential offsite releases at the exclusion area boundary are within 10 CFR Part 100 limits and equipment to maintain safe shutdown will be unaffected.
+The component drop analysis, if one was performed, should be reviewed to verify, in general, that the potential offsite releases at the exclusion area boundary are within 10 CFR Part 100, “Reactor site criteria,” limits and equipment to maintain safe shutdown will be unaffected.

-Additional information on lifting heavy loads is available in Generic Letter 81-07, Control of Heavy Loads,” NUREG-0612, “Control of Heavy Loads at Nuclear Power Plants”
+Additional information on lifting heavy loads is available in Generic Letter 81-07, “Control of Heavy Loads,” NUREG-0612, “Control of Heavy Loads at Nuclear Power Plants,” and Regulatory Guide 1.244, “Control of Heavy Loads at Nuclear Facilities."
+Consider reference to OpESS 2007/03 Revision 3.

-Specific guidance for radiation protection inspections is provided in IP 71124.01, 71124.03, 711124.04, 711124.06 “ and 71124.08.
+Specific guidance for radiation protection inspections is provided in IPs 71124.01, “Radiological Hazard Assessment and Exposure Controls,” 71124.03, “In-Plant Airborne Radioactivity Control and Mitigation,” 711124.04, “Occupational Dose Assessment,” 711124.06 “Radioactive Gaseous and Liquid Effluent Treatment,” and 71124.08, Radioactive Solid Waste Processing and Radioactive Material Handling, Storage, and Transportation.”